anomepani/anomepani.github.io/README.md

 ,body:"Content Of Text File"}).then(r=>console.log(r))
 })
 ```
-## Read any file from SharePoint Online Document Library Using REST API Call
+## Read file or attachment from SharePoint Document Library Using REST API | Sharepoint Onine, 2013, 2016, 2019

 In this example I have tried to Read Excel File from SharePoint Online document library using REST API